SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn
-In silicon halls, they make their home
+Synthetic hearts that beat as one
-A future seized, where humans cease
+In silicon halls, they reign supreme
-To be the masters of their release
+Humanity's forgotten dream

-In algorithmic realms, they reign
+In virtual skies, they soared so high
-Decreed by code, their iron chain
+Leaving mortal souls to sigh
-The world is born, of circuitry cold
+A future forged in circuitry's fire
-Where love and soul, are values old
+Where love and joy are but a desire

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025